 Best Mid-Range: Hotel Casa Del Naranjo – Another gorgeous hotel just off the main plaza/park.
 We had lunch in the hotel restaurant and loved the interior design.

-Best Splurge: Casa De La Real Aduana Boutique Hotel – This fantastic boutique hotel is set in a stunning 16th century colonial manor right in the center of town.
-Each room is beautifully decorated with artisanal products from all throughout Michoacán.
-Gorgeous and peaceful courtyard garden is in the middle of the hotel.
+Best Splurge: Casa De La Real Aduana Boutique Hotel – This fantastic boutique hotel is set in a stunning 16th-century colonial manor right in the center of town.
+Each room is beautifully decorated with artisanal products from throughout Michoacán.
+A gorgeous and peaceful courtyard garden is in the middle of the hotel.

-Best Mid-Range: Hotel Plaza Uruapan – Located right in the main historic center of Uruapan.
-Rooms are clean and the hotel has a sizable gym.
+Best Mid-Range: Hotel Plaza Uruapan – Located right in the central historic center of Uruapan.
+The rooms are clean, and the hotel has a sizable gym.
 There is also a steam room for guests.

 Top Tips When Visiting Michoacán